-Origin of in-your-face
+Origin of in your face

-Words nearby in-your-face
+Words nearby in your face

-British Dictionary definitions for in-your-face
+British Dictionary definitions for in your face

-Idioms and Phrases with in-your-face
+Other Idioms and Phrases with in your face

 Defiantly confrontational; also, an exclamation of contempt.
 For example, This show is not suitable for youngsters; its attitude about sex is in your face, or In your face, mister!
 This slangy expression originated in the 1970s in basketball as a phrase of contempt used against the opposing team and was extended to other areas by the mid-1980s.